Jon Moxley: Feuds with Seth Rollins and Bray Wyatt (2014–2015)

 Ambrose returned to feud with Rollins over the WWE World Heavyweight Championship, defeating him in a non-title match on the May 4 episode of Raw.
-As a result of this, he was added to Rollins's championship defense at Payback against Randy Orton and Roman Reigns.
-Rollins would retain his championship.
+As a result of this, he was added to Rollins's championship defense at Payback on May 17 against Randy Orton and Roman Reigns.
+Rollins would retain his championship at Payback.
 At Elimination Chamber on May 31, Ambrose faced Rollins in a singles match for the championship.
 He won the match by disqualification after Rollins shoved the referee, but did not win the title, as championships cannot change hands by disqualification.
 Regardless, Ambrose stole the championship belt from him and challenged Rollins to a ladder match for the title at Money in the Bank on June 14, which he narrowly lost.

-After Money in the Bank, Ambrose teamed up with Roman Reigns to defeat Wyatt and Harper at SummerSlam.
+After Money in the Bank, Ambrose teamed up with Roman Reigns to defeat Wyatt and Harper at SummerSlam on August 23.
 The following night on Raw, Ambrose and Reigns fought Wyatt and Harper in a SummerSlam rematch, during which Braun Strowman made his WWE debut, helping Harper and Wyatt.
 At Night of Champions on September 20, Ambrose, Reigns and a returning Chris Jericho were defeated by Wyatt, Harper, and Strowman in a six-man tag team match.
 After Rollins legitimately injured his knee on November 3, the WWE World Heavyweight Championship was declared vacant; Ambrose entered a 16-man tournament to determine a new champion.
 After defeating Tyler Breeze in the first round, Dolph Ziggler in the quarterfinals and Kevin Owens in the semifinals, Ambrose ultimately made it to the finals at the Survivor Series main event on November 22 but lost to Reigns.